qojulia/QuantumOptics.jl-documentation/src/stochastic/schroedinger.md

 Note, that the solver requires to know the number of noise processes.
 This number is calculated automatically from the given function `fstoch` by calculating the output at time `t=0`.
 If you want to avoid an initial execution of the function, you can make the solver skip the initial calculation of `fstoch`.
 This is done by passing the number of noise processes, i.e. the length of the vector `Hs` that is returned by `fstoch`, using the optional argument `noise_processes`.

-For some problems, it can be useful to renormalize the state vector after every time step taken (this can be used to avoid numerical issues for problems where the norm can become very small).
+For some problems, it can be useful to renormalize the state vector after every time step taken (this can be used to avoid numerical issues for problems where the norm can become very small/large).
 To do this here, you can simply set the keyword `normalize_state=true`, e.g.

 ```@example stochastic-schroedinger
 stochastic.schroedinger(tspan, ψ0, H, Hs; dt=dt, normalize_state=true)